automationbroker/apb/docs/developers.md

     maxlength: 63
 ```

-* `name`: Unique name of the parameter passed into the Bundle
+* `name`: Unique name of the parameter passed into the APB
 * `title`: Displayed label in the UI.
 * `type`: Data type of the parameters as specified by [json-schema](http://json-schema.org/) such as `string`, `number`, `int`, `boolean`, or `enum`.
 Default input field type in the UI will be assigned if no `display_type` is assigned.
-* `required`: Whether or not the parameter is required for Bundle execution.
+* `required`: Whether or not the parameter is required for APB execution.
 Required field in UI.
 * `default`: Default value assigned to the parameter.
 * `display_type`: Display type for the UI.
 For example, you can override a string input as a `password` to hide it in the UI.
 Accepted fields include `text`, `textarea`, `password`, `checkbox`, `select`.
 * `display_group`: will cause a parameter to display in groups with adjacent parameters with matching `display_group` fields.
 In the above example, adding another field below with `display_group: Group 1` will visually group them together in the UI under the heading "Group 1".